yutodadil/yutodadil/README.md

 Main Write - Python

-Learn Lang - JavaScript, Java, Kotlin, Crystal
+Learn Lang - JavaScript, Java, Kotlin, Crystal, Go

 Hate Lang - Asm & C(That is not something that people can read.)